nens/gislib/gislib/store/readme.rst

 Todo
 ----

+So design goes differently.

+Chunks become agnostic of levels.
+They can also be used to store metadata pointers and metadata records.
+Locations become objects with the get_parent and get_children methods.
+Structure can convert string to location, string to dataset Aggregators operate on datasets

 3 Aggregatie (denken)
 1 Data erin (doen)
 2 Data eruit (doen)

+class Dataset.

+chunk['data'] returns a dataset you also must write a dataset object to a chunk.

+storage stores data using a key (chunks) or not using a key (common). structure can do

+bin => location
+bin => dataset (including ned dims)

+location to bin
+dataset to bin

+dataset:
+    structure
+    location
+    neddims as masked array
+    data as masked array

 Later: Metadata als integers per chunk opslaan en als aparte keystore in storage.